-Permission to claim the import duty exemption should be manually submitted to the State Customs Control Station (Industrial Section); sales tax exemption applications have to be submitted online to Customs via https://mysst. customs.gov.my/ c.
-Import Duty and Sales Tax Exemption for MRO Activities
+Permission to claim the import duty exemption should be manually submitted to the State Customs Control Station (Industrial Section); sales tax exemption applications have to be submitted online to RMCD via https://mysst.customs.gov.my/ c) Import Duty and Sales Tax Exemption for MRO Activities i.
 Sales Tax Exemption for MRO Activities

-Under Schedule A, Sales Tax (Persons Exempted From Payment Of Tax) (Amendment) (No.2) Order 2018, a registered aerospace MRO company in Malaysia is allowed to claim for sales tax exemption on:
+Under Schedule A, Sales Tax (Persons Exempted From Payment of Tax) (Amendment) (No.2) Order 2018, a registered aerospace MRO company in Malaysia is allowed to claim for sales tax exemption on:

-- Machinery, equipment, specialised tools under item 33A; and - Spare parts, components, materials, and specialised consumables goods under item 33B that are directly used in MRO activities within Malaysia.
+- i.
+Machinery, equipment, specialised tools under item 33A; and - ii.
+Spare parts, components, materials, and specialised consumable goods under item 33B that are directly used in MRO activities within Malaysia.

 The application, which is done through a self-declaration process, requires the company to apply for the SPM from MIDA prior to importation or purchase.
-The company will then submit the SPM and the list of machinery, equipment, specialised tools, spare parts, components, materials, and specialised consumables goods to Customs for the sales tax exemption.
+The company will then submit the SPM and the list of machinery, equipment, specialised tools, spare parts, components, materials, and specialised consumable goods to RMCD for the sales tax exemption.

-Applications for the SPM should be submitted online to MIDA via the InvestMalaysia portal.
+Applications for the SPM should be submitted to MIDA online via the InvestMalaysia portal.

-Applications for sales tax exemption should be submitted online via the Customs portal MySST.
+Applications for sales tax exemption should be submitted online via the RMCD portal MySST.

+ii.
 Import Duty Exemption for MRO Activities

-Any registered aerospace MRO company in Malaysia is also eligible for import duty exemption on machinery, equipment, specialised tools, spare parts, components, materials, and specialised consumables goods.
+Any registered aerospace MRO company in Malaysia is also eligible for import duty exemption on machinery, equipment, specialised tools, spare parts, components, materials, and specialised consumable goods.